AceRNorth/gdsims/_sources/tutorials/tutorials_root.rst

 All exercise files can be found in the ``docs/exercises`` directory on GitHub.

-Optional Python scripts for visualisation can be found in the ``test`` directory.
+The companion plotting library written in Python can be found in the ``plot`` directory.

 .. note::
     These tutorials have been written using a Windows 10 system with a g++ 13.1.0 compiler.
 The visualised data may vary slightly when using other systems or compilers due to differences in pseudo-random number generation.